-'''

 3 blue

 4 <<<<< HEAD

-'''

-'''

 5 black

-6 =====
+6 ======

 7 green

 8 >>>>> fix1

 9 red

 This is the conflicting part that is coming from the fix1 branch:

-3 blue

-4 <<<<< HEAD

-5 black

-6 =====

-7 green

-8 >>>>> fix1
+3 blue 4 <<<<< HEAD 5 black 6 ====== 7 green 8 >>>>> fix1 9 red

-9 red

 5. Resolve the conflict by editing the file.
 Let us assume you want to keep both lines in the merged version.
-You can modify the file to be like
+You can modify the file to be like this:

-this:

 1 COLORS

-2 -----
+2

 3 blue

 4 black

 5 green

 6 red

 7 white

 6. Stage the changes, and commit.

-Creating PRs 4
+Creating PRs 🖌

 Suppose you want to propose some changes to a GitHub repo (e.g., samplerepo-pr-practice) as a pull request (PR).
-Here is a scenario you can try

-in order to learn how to create PRs:
+Here is a scenario you can try in order to learn how to create PRs:

 1. Fork the repo onto your GitHub account.

 2. Clone it onto your computer.

 3. Commit your changes e.g., add a new file with some contents and commit it.

-• Option A - Commit changes to the master branch

-• Option B - Commit to a new branch e.g., create a branch named add-intro (remember to switch to the master branch before creating

-a new branch) and add your commit to it.
+- Option A Commit changes to the master branch - Option B Commit to a new branch e.g., create a branch named add-intro (remember to switch to the master branch before creating a new branch) and add your commit to it.

-4. Push the branch you updated (i.e., master) branch or the new branch) to your fork, as explained here.
+4. Push the branch you updated (i.e., master branch or the new branch) to your fork, as explained here.

 5. Initiate the PR creation:

 1. Go to your fork.

-2. Click on the 1 Pull requests tab followed by the New pull request button.
-This will bring you to the 'Comparing changes' page.

-3. Set the appropriate target repo and the branch that should receive your PR, using the base repository and base dropdowns. e.g.,

-base repository: se-edu/samplerepo-pr-practice
+- 2. Click on the 11 Pull requests tab followed by the New pull request button.
+This will bring you to the 'Comparing changes' page. - 3.
+Set the appropriate target repo and the branch that should receive your PR, using the base repository and base dropdowns. e.g., base repository: se-edu/samplerepo-pr-practice base: master head repository: myrepo/samplerepo-pr-practice compare: master

-base: master >

-Normally, the default value shown in the dropdown is what you want but in case your fork has multiple upstream repos, the
+Normally, the default value shown in the dropdown is what you want but in case your fork has multiple upstream repos, the default may not be what you want.

-'''
+4. Indicate which repo:branch contains your proposed code, using the head repository and compare dropdowns. e.g.,